alitiq/alitiq-doc/docs/wind_power_forecast/wind_power_forecast.md

 - Tailored outputs based on specific power measurement units.
 - Easy integration by using your own identifiers

-This adaptability makes the alitiq Solar API a powerful tool for energy planning and decision-making.
+This adaptability makes the alitiq Wind API a powerful tool for energy planning and decision-making.

 ---